High Frequency Nonlinear Response of Superconducting Cavity-Grade Nb surfaces: IV. MODELS

-In total the data shown in Fig.\ref{FilmNbLine} has contributions from a nonlinear response generated by the current-biased junction, intrinsic nonlinearity modeled by TDGL, and a temperature independent probe background.
+In total the data shown in Fig.\ref{FilmNbLine} have contributions from a nonlinear response generated by the current-biased junction, intrinsic low-field nonlinearity modeled by TDGL, and a temperature-independent probe background.
 First the onset-to-period ratio is calculated from the data.
-Then the $I_cR$ value corresponding to the onset-to-period ratio of the data is found (Fig. S8 in \cite{Supp}).
+Then the $I_cR$ value corresponding to the onset-to-period ratio of the data is found (Fig. S5 in \cite{Supp}).
 Next, the horizontal axis scaling factor for the RSJ model is fixed to match the $H_{p0}$ from the RSJ model to the $H_{p0}$ from the data.
-Finally, complex vector addition of all three contributions was performed for a full fit (Fig. \ref{FilmNbLine}).
+Finally, complex vector addition of all three contributions is performed for a full fit (Fig. \ref{FilmNbLine}).
 The probe background was measured at 10K, which is above the $T_c$ of Nb.
-The phase of the probe background was assumed to be constant and is set to zero, while the complex values of the model responses were included in the sum.
-The horizontal and vertical axis scaling factors for the TDGL model and the vertical axis scaling factor for the RSJ model were the three fitting parameters.
+The phase of the probe background was assumed to be constant and is set to zero, while the complex values of the model responses are included in the sum.
+The horizontal and vertical axis scaling factors for the TDGL model and the vertical axis scaling factor for the RSJ model are the three fitting parameters.

+An estimate of the applied rf field strength created by the probe on the surface of the sample can be made as follows.
+At higher temperatures as $T \to T_c$, the upper critical magnetic field is given by $B_{c2}(T)\approx2B_{c2}(0)(1-T/T_c)$.
+By determining the $H_{rf}$ value at which the periodic nonlinear response is suppressed, and assuming $B_{c2}(0)=240mT$ \cite{aune_superconducting_2000,AnneMarieThesis} and $T_c=9.3K$, we can estimate the rf field experienced by the defect to be $11.4\mu T /(arb. unit)$.
+This approximately calibrates the vertical axis in Fig. \ref{BulkNbSurf} and the horizontal axis in Fig. \ref{BulkNbLine}.
+Similarly, using the horizontal scaling factor of $<X_{scale}>=0.22\mu V/(arb.units)$ obtained in the Supplemental Material \cite{Supp} for weak-link 1 in Fig. \ref{BulkNbSurf} and an estimated weak-link normal state resistance of $R_n=100 \Omega$ \cite{tai_nanoscale_2015}, we can estimate the driving current flowing through the weak-link to be $2.2 nA/(arb. unit)$.
+Thus, for weak-link 1 in Fig. \ref{BulkNbSurf}, this would correspond to a maximum rf magnetic field amplitude of $13.7mT$ and maximum driving current of $I_\omega=2.6\mu A$ with a zero-temperature critical current of $I_c(0)=12.6 \mu A$.